 - Second-third collection (200-500 units): Lopes & Carvalho or Carmafil.
 Sweet spot for D2C streetwear.

-- Scaling (500-2,000+ units): Confetil, Calvelex, Ribeiro & Campos.
+- Scaling (500-2,000+ units): Confetil, Calvelex, Ribeiro & Campos, SILSA.
 Now you need capacity and process maturity.

 For a full factory-evaluation framework, see our red flags when choosing a Portuguese clothing manufacturer and the first-meeting checklist.